What are Antitrust Acts?

 4. Celler-Kefauver Act

-The Celler-Kefauver Act targeted vertical mergers, as well as conglomerate mergers that significantly reduced competition, and thereby disadvantaging small enterprises in the US.
-The act gave FTC and the DOJ the authority to review these transactions to decide if they are intended to limit competition.
+The Celler-Kefauver Act targeted vertical mergers, as well as conglomerate mergers that significantly reduced competition and, thereby, disadvantaged small enterprises in the US.
+The act gave the FTC and the DOJ the authority to review these transactions to decide if they are intended to limit competition.

 5. Williams Act

 The Williams Act of 1968 was introduced by Senator Harrison Williams of New Jersey, and it targeted mergers and acquisitions using cash tender offers.
 At the time, there was an increase in the number of corporate raiders carrying out hostile takeovers.
-The corporate raiders were using cash tender offers to force stockholders to sell their shareholding in the target company.
+The corporate raiders were using cash tender offers with very limited time frames to force stockholders to sell their shareholding in the target company.

 Cash tender offers propose to acquire shares of stock from the stockholders of the target company for cash.
 The offers were given on short timelines, which threatened to destroy the value of stocks held by stockholders by forcing them to sell their shareholding on short notice.
 The Williams Act required acquirers to provide important information such as the source of funds and terms of the tender offer to the Securities Exchange Commission and the stockholders of the target entity.